 This is about $50 more than the cheapest hotels at Universal—the Endless Summer resorts.
 I haven’t had a chance (or reason) to stay at Endless Summer, but I can say that I found Cabana Bay to be a great option at its price point.
 With walking paths to CityWalk (and thus two theme parks) plus Volcano Bay adjacency, I’d pretty much always opt for Cabana Bay over Endless Summer.

 Staying at Cabana Bay, you get several perks as a Universal hotel guest.
 The main benefit is Early Theme Park Admission, allowing you early access to at least one park each day.
 Note that Cabana Bay is not one of the hotels that gets Universal Express Pass Unlimited.
 You can read more about Express Pass here—including our analysis of when it makes sense to upgrade your hotel for the sake of that perk.
+We also have a Guide to the Hotels of Universal Orlando Resort if you’d like to review all your hotel options.

 As noted above, Cabana Bay is connected to both CityWalk and Volcano Bay by walking path.
 It took us about 20 minutes to get to CityWalk, while the walk to Volcano Bay is about five minutes.
 To get to Epic Universe, you’ll have to take a bus.